lictical/NETFLIX-CLONE/README.md

     * CLIENT
 ### 1.2 SET UP
 #### 1.2.1 DEPLOY SERVER
-        `-Description: The server side will be deployed using express in NODE.js add the following code'`
+-Description: The server side will be deployed using express in NODE.js a dd the following code'